OndraZizka/csv-cruncher/README.md

 http://static.openheatmap.com/images/googleicon.png
 -->

-Many tools and systems can export their data to CSV - comma separated values.
+Many tools and systems can export their data to <abbr title="comma separated values">CSV</abbr>.
 Typical work with these data is importing them into some spreadsheet like Excel and process them manually.

 Web services typically produce results as JSON arrays of objects.
 Reviewing them in JSON format is not too human friendly,